Moshe Alshich: Life

+Alshich travelled through Syria, Turkey, and Persia.
+Legend has it that his son was taken as a child and became a Muslim, and the Arizal authored a special prayer for the son's return.

+He died in Safed in 1593.

 Significance

 Only a few rabbis were granted the title "Hakadosh" throughout Jewish history.
 Alongside the Alshich were the Shelah HaKadosh, the Ari HaKadosh and the Ohr HaChaim HaKadosh, all of them distinctive personalities in their times.
 Various reasons have been suggested as to why the Alshich received the "HaKadosh" ("Holy") title.

 His homiletical commentaries on the Torah and the Prophets enjoy much popularity and are still studied today, largely because of their powerful influence as practical exhortations to virtuous life.